aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometries-intersection/_index.md

 ## Frequently Asked Questions

-**Q: Can I use Aspose.GIS for .NET with other .NET frameworks?**
+**Q:** Can I use Aspose.GIS for .NET with other .NET frameworks?
-A: Yes, Aspose.GIS for .NET is compatible with various .NET frameworks, including .NET Core and .NET Framework.
+**A:** Yes, Aspose.GIS for .NET is compatible with various .NET frameworks, including .NET Core and .NET Framework.

-**Q: Is there a free trial available for Aspose.GIS for .NET?**
+**Q:** Is there a free trial available for Aspose.GIS for .NET?
-A: Yes, you can access a free trial of Aspose.GIS for .NET from [here](https://releases.aspose.com/).
+**A:** Yes, you can access a free trial of Aspose.GIS for .NET from [here](https://releases.aspose.com/).

-**Q: Where can I find support for Aspose.GIS for .NET?**
+**Q:** Where can I find support for Aspose.GIS for .NET?
-A: You can seek assistance and engage with the community on the [Aspose.GIS forum](https://forum.aspose.com/c/gis/33).
+**A:** You can seek assistance and engage with the community on the [Aspose.GIS forum](https://forum.aspose.com/c/gis/33).

-**Q: Can I obtain a temporary license for Aspose.GIS for .NET?**
+**Q:** Can I obtain a temporary license for Aspose.GIS for .NET?
-A: Yes, you can obtain a temporary license from [here](https://purchase.aspose.com/temporary-license/).
+**A:** Yes, you can obtain a temporary license from [here](https://purchase.aspose.com/temporary-license/).

-**Q: Where can I purchase a licensed version of Aspose.GIS for .NET?**
+**Q:** Where can I purchase a licensed version of Aspose.GIS for .NET?
-A: You can purchase a licensed version of Aspose.GIS for .NET from [here](https://purchase.aspose.com/buy).
+**A:** You can purchase a licensed version of Aspose.GIS for .NET from [here](https://purchase.aspose.com/buy).

+## Conclusion
+You now have a complete, production‑ready example that shows how to **create polygon geometry C#**, use the **Intersects** method to detect overlaps, and verify disjoint conditions.
+Feel free to extend this pattern to larger geometry collections, integrate spatial indexing for performance, or combine it with other Aspose.GIS operations such as buffering or spatial joins.

+---

+**Last Updated:** 2026-02-05
+**Tested With:** Aspose.GIS 24.11 for .NET
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}